Appendix: Config Format Reference

 Provides additional hints (quick documentation, inlay hints, etc.) for scripted variables in scripts.

-Path location: scripted_variables/{name}.
+scripted_variables/{name}, where{name}is the config name.
 The name supports constants, template expressions, ANT path patterns, and regular expressions.

 Format description: